elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 ### log

-The `log` dataset collects the Hitachi ID Bravura Security Fabric application logs.
+The `log` dataset collects the Bravura Security Fabric application logs.

 An example event for `log` looks as following: